Health Services: Eat Smart

 It is clear that choices and the quality of food and beverages offered in the school settings need to be improved to support student physical growth, brain development, resistance to disease, emotional stability and ability to learn.
 Additionally, good health fosters increased student attendance rates as well as reduced discipline problems.

-NUTRITION STANDARDS IN MISSOULA COUNTY PUBLIC SCHOOLS
+GRADUATION MATTERS-SCHOOL WELLNESS IN MISSOULA COUNTY PUBLIC SCHOOLS

 The Missoula City County Health Department is conducing several pilots and research programs designed to foster healthy eating behaviors and choices in Missoula County Public Schools.
 This research will assist in setting limits for foods that contribute to obesity and promoting foods that contribute to overall health.